Deepigha/EDA-on-Housing-Data/README.md

 While working on performing Exploratory Data Analysis, it is important that we keep our objective in mind.
 Plotting fancy graphs is not the aim but deriving useful insights is.

-The objective of this analysis is To find patterns within the dataset to gain further understanding of the data and leverage it to choose a machine learning algorithm for predicting the survival rates of patients who undergo the surgery.
+The objective of this analysis is To find patterns within the dataset to gain further understanding of the data and leverage it to choose a machine learning algorithm for predicting the shouse price in the given Califonia data set.